 That’s all there is to it!

-As usual, thanks for stopping by, and remember that if you have any questions or comments for me, feel free to leave them here, or you can email me through the Contact Us link up at the top of the page.
+As usual, thanks for stopping by, and remember that if you have any questions or comments for me, feel free to leave them here, or you can email me through the Contact Us link.

 Good luck with your build!

 Have a question or comment?
 Leave it in the comments below.
 If you’d prefer, go over to the Contact Us page and submit it to me there.

 Until the next update, take care and have fun!